I. ACADEMIC PROGRAM

-1. The guidelines for the exercise will be sent via email by the Director of Administration or the Director of Graduate Studies on a Friday morning at 9:00 a.m. and submitted via email to the Director of Graduate Studies and the examination committee, with a copy to the Director of Administration, by 5:00 p.m. the following Monday.
+- The guidelines for the exercise will be sent via email by the Director of Academic Administration or the Director of Graduate Studies on a Friday morning at 9:00 a.m. and submitted via email to the Director of Graduate Studies and the examination committee, with a copy to the Director of Academic Administration, by 5:00 p.m. the following Monday.

-3. The student may consult whatever sources he or she may deem necessary.
+- The student may consult whatever sources she or he may deem necessary.

-4. The exercise will consist of four statements, among which students will choose and respond to three.
+- The exercise will consist of four questions or statements, among which students will choose and respond to three.

 The prospectus discussion

-Upon successful completion of the M.Phil. essay, the student will choose a dissertation sponsor, if he or she has not done so previously.
+Upon successful completion of the M.Phil. essay, the student will choose a dissertation sponsor, if she or he has not done so previously.
 Students are encouraged to consult with the DGS regarding this choice.
-Once a sponsor has been confirmed, the student will proceed to draft the dissertation prospectus.
+Once a sponsor has been confirmed, the student will proceed to draft the dissertation prospectus in the context of the Workshop on Scholarly Writing (SPAN GR6200).
 The prospectus is a 15 to 20-page document with an appended bibliography.
 It begins with a narrative section that explains in detail the proposed thesis topic, the critical and theoretical instruments used to approach it, and the existing scholarship on the subject, followed by an overarching plan for its development in the form of a chapter-by-chapter synopsis.
 Students should consult with the DGS if in doubt about the formal aspects of the prospectus.

 The prospectus is prepared in consultation with the sponsor who, in turn, determines when the document is ready to proceed to a discussion with the committee.
 The sponsor becomes the third member of the M.Phil. prospectus committee, unless he or she was already involved in the preparation of the student’s reading list.
 In such cases, the third member will be chosen by the DGS in consultation with the sponsor and the student.
 Students are encouraged to seek advice and guidance from all members of the reading committee while preparing the dissertation prospectus.

 Upon approval of the prospectus, the student will embark on the preparation of the dissertation.
-Students are encouraged to consult and to share their work regularly with the three members of the dissertation committee as they advance toward completion of the dissertation.
+Students must schedule semesterly chapter meetings with the dissertation sponsor and at least one other member of the dissertation committee (beginning in the semester after the prospectus defense).
+Beyond these meetings, students are always encouraged to consult and to share their work regularly with the three members of the dissertation committee as they advance toward completion of the dissertation.
 The committee will meet with the student to discuss every chapter.
 GSAS requires that all dissertations be written in English.
 Students who wish to write the dissertation in Spanish or Portuguese must request permission to do so from GSAS.
 (See applicable regulations in the GSAS website.)
 Such requests are routinely granted.
-Typically, the student receives a Dissertation Writing Fellowship (DWF) during his or her fifth year in the program.
+Typically, the student receives a Dissertation Writing Fellowship (DWF) during her or his fifth year in the program.

 Dissertation defense application